 Playwright and Dramaturg

-Scout holds an MFA in Creative Writing from the University of Guelph and a BA from Concordia University.
-They currently belong to the Prairie Theatre Exchange Playwrights Unit and the Imago Creators’ Circle.
+Scout holds an MFA in Creative Writing from the University of Guelph and a BA in Creative Writing from Concordia University.

 Cult Play was developed with the support of Playwrights' Workshop Montréal, including through the Gros Morne Playwrights' Residency in collaboration with le Centre des auteurs dramatiques and Artistic Fraud.
 Dramaturg Fatma Sarah Elkashef and digital dramaturgs Emily Soussana and Andrew Scriver of potatoCakes_digital played an instrumental role in the creation of this work.
 Their contributions were guided by the Digital Dramaturgy Integration Strategy and the Digital Dramaturgy Initiative, co-imagined by Playwrights' Workshop Montréal, Manitoba Association of Playwrights, Playwrights Theatre Centre, and the Blyth Festival.
 Cult Play has also been supported through Brian Drader, Thomas Morgan Jones, and the Manitoba Association of Playwrights-Prairie Theatre Exchange Playwrights Unit, the Manitoba Arts Council, and the Imago Creators’ Circle.